marcosramon/marcosramon.net/_posts/2020-01-03-a-guerra-na-teve.md

-> Leia também:
+<h3>Leia também:</h3>
-> - <a href="/o-declinio-da-experiencia-e-a-importancia-da-critica">O declínio da experiência e a importância da crítica</a>
+- <a href="/o-declinio-da-experiencia-e-a-importancia-da-critica">O declínio da experiência e a importância da crítica</a>
-> - <a href="/judith-butler-e-a-reflexao-filosofica-sobre-genero">Judith Butler e a reflexão filosófica sobre gênero</a>
+- <a href="/judith-butler-e-a-reflexao-filosofica-sobre-genero">Judith Butler e a reflexão filosófica sobre gênero</a>
-> - <a href="/a-felicidade-pelo-caminho">A felicidade pelo caminho</a>
+- <a href="/a-felicidade-pelo-caminho">A felicidade pelo caminho</a>